-The University is committed to continually improving its practice and aims to engage students as active partners in their education (Education Strategy 2016-21).
+The University is committed to continually improving its practice and aims to engage students as active partners in their education (The University of Bath Strategy 2021 to 2026).
 The three main ways in which your feedback will be sought will be through:

-- Staff / Student Liaison Committees (SSLCs)
+- Staff / Student Liaison Committees (SSLCS)

 - surveys and evaluations

 - the Students' Union.